dyo/dyo/README.md

 #### npm

 ```
-npm install thysultan/dio.js --save
+npm install dio.js --save
 ```

-You can also play with dio.js on this [jsbin](http://jsbin.com/lobavo/edit?js,output).
+You can also play with Dio [on this jsbin](http://jsbin.com/lobavo/edit?js,output)

 ---